syncfusion-content/wpf-docs/wpf/Maps/Map-Providers.md

 ## Open Street Map

 OpenStreetMap is a map of the entire world.
-The OpenStreetMap allows you to view, edit and use geographical data in a collaborative way from any place on the Earth.
+The OpenStreetMap allows you to view, edit, and use geographical data in a collaborative way from any place on the Earth.

-### Enable OSM
+### Enable an OSM

 You can enable this feature by setting the layerType property value as "OSM".